helloleah/slate/source/includes/_messaging.md

 `POST /schedule`

-Returns information about all scheduled messages for a user, including:
+Retrieve information about all scheduled messages for a user, including:
 - icu_id
 - user_id
 - user_name